 Then my son, 4 years old at the time, came to me, his little legs dancing.
 “I need to use the loo.”

-There are few public toilets, and none that I knew of in that neighborhood.
+There are few public toilets in London, and none that I knew of in that neighborhood.
 Remember: I was big and pregnant and he had a small bladder.
 So I told him to go on the bush, aside the cathedral.

 The look my friend gave me could have killed a cow.
 I immediately made up a story in my mind.
 She thinks I am a bad mom.
 I knew she was only ever disappointed by me.
 Etc etc.

 “And then all the sudden I am working up a whole narrative.
 (And then) how I treated (her) the next time I saw (her) was off that narrative.
 It just keeps going and going.”

 How do we stop this from going and going – these narratives, these dangerous stories?